heyglen/network_tech/docs/network_search.rst

  Command: `Network: Find All`

-More then one network can be searched for by seperating them with commas.
+More then one network can be searched for by separating them with commas.

 .. note::